AetherSparks/Sentiment-Analysis-in-Music-Therapy/README.md

 # Sentiment Analysis in Music Therapy

 This project focuses on using machine learning models to predict user moods based on audio and metadata from songs.
 By leveraging features like track popularity, danceability, energy, and more, the project aims to classify songs into mood categories for use in music therapy.

 ## **Project Structure**

 ### **Directories**

 - `Original/`
-  - Contains the raw dataset (`therapeutic_music_enriched.csv`).
+  - Contains the raw dataset (`therapeutic_music_enriched.csv`) along with other versions of the dataset, including Y.M.I.R(Yielding Melodies for Internal Restoration) Dataset.

 - `XGBoost/`
   - Contains the XGBoost model and associated files (e.g., `xgboost_model.json`).